c-layer/contracts/tutorials/13-VotingWalkthrough.md

 After cloning the contracts repository, start the truffle docker using the `start.sh` script in the contracts directory.
 It will start the image from the contracts directory and mount this directory into the container.

 You will get a bash prompt inside the container.
-All the instructions from this tutorial should then to be executed from this environment.
+All the instructions from this tutorial should then be executed from this environment.

 ### Module installation
 Let's first make sure that all required modules are installed and let's compile all the contracts: